200-176-Great Vocals

 182. MY GIRL (1965)

-Vocalist: The Temptations (lead David Ruffin)
+Vocalist: The Temptations (lead David Ruffin) / Melvin Franklin / Otis Williams / Eddie Kendricks / Paul Williams

 Writer/Composer: Smokey Robinson / Ronald White (1964)

 No debate, this song is certainly one of the greatest and most beloved R&B / Soul songs of all time and David Ruffin’s illustrious singing made it an instant classic.
 With one of the most recognizable bass intros in history, “I got sunshine on a cloudy day / when it’s cold outside, I’ve got the month of May.”
 His soulful delivery is full of sincerity, yearning and honesty—has a guy ever sounded more convincing as he lauds and praises his girlfriend in this Soul experience?
 This Motown milestone is pure pleasure, and a joy to listen to.
-Their third entry on our chart spawned a string of hits that endured through the 1960s and 1970s, making them one of the most successful R&B groups of all time…Just feel it!…Legendary!
+Their 3rd entry on our chart spawned a string of hits that endured through the 1960s and 1970s, making them one of the most successful R&B groups of all time…Just feel it!…Legendary!

 181. BLUEBERRY HILL (1956)